yupanasenko/libakrypt_faq/Readme.md

   all elliptic curves described by R 1323565.024-2019;
 12. GOST R 34.10-2012 digital signature generation and verification algorithms, see ISO/IEC 14888-3:2016;
 13. Low level ASN.1 routines for data encoding with support of DER and PEM formats;
-14. x509 certificate management, including public keys formats described by R 1323565.023-2018.
+14. x509 certificate management, including public keys formats described by R 1323565.023-2018;
+15. Rolf Blom's scheme for symmetric keys generation.

 The library can be compiled with many compilers, such as `gcc`, `clang`, `Microsoft Visual C`, `TinyCC` and `icc`.